MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 ![3D View Layout](images/tutorials/basicmechanics/E6_11.png "3D View Layout")

-These views will be arranged in a single panel, split into two sides, with each side showing two images.
+These views will be arranged in a single panel that is split into two sides with each side showing two images.
 To add the 3D view, insert a `View3D` module and connect it to the `ImageLoad` module.
 Then connect the `View3D` to `SoCameraInteraction`, connect that to another `SoViewportRegion`, and finally to `SoRenderArea`.

 ![3D View Network](images/tutorials/basicmechanics/E6_10.png "3D View Network")